 - Delphox with Fire Spin and Flamethrower

 - Salamence with Fire Fang and Fire Blast

-Note: Shadow Moltres and Shadow Entei outperform every other Pokémon in the best counters list.
-Shadow Charizard, Shadow Arcanine, Shadow Magmortar, and Shadow Salamence also perform on par with the other best counters.
+Note: Shadow Moltres, Shadow Entei, and Shadow Charizard outperform every non-Mega Pokémon in the best counters list.
+Shadow Arcanine, Shadow Magmortar, and Shadow Salamence also perform on par with the other best counters.

 How many players does it take to beat Genesect?

 Genesect wasn't a particularly challenging Raid before Mega Evolution.
 Now, that there are three Fire type Mega Pokémon available, you should be able to easily take out Genesect with just a couple high level Trainers.
 If you don't have the Mega Energy to spare, cannot coordinate with your fellow Trainers, or are a lower level, you might want to aim for four or more Trainers.